 - 1. Stop any ongoing scans and then turn off sample flow to the mass spectrometer. - 2.
-In the control software, deactivate the mass spectrometer.
-Refer to the document: Software User Guide. - 3.
-Close the control software. - 4.
-Press and hold the Reset button for five seconds.
+In the Analyst software, deactivate the hardware profile, if it is active. - 3.
+Close the control software. - Press and hold the Reset button for five seconds.
 A click is heard when the relay activates.
-After approximately 3 minutes, the mass spectrometer reaches operating pressure.
+After approximately three minutes, the mass spectrometer reaches operating pressure.